BenjaminChilson/CapstoneProject_RocketLeagueAI/README.md

 >I am a senior Computer Science major.
 I will be graduating this next Spring.
 My interests include AI and game development.
 I have an interest in Rocket League and have thought about the possibilities of AI such as neural networks with Rocket League.

 ### Mentors:
+**Gary McKenzie** - Gary is our current capstone professor.
+He was chosen for our project because of his master’s degree in computer science and his knowledge in supervised machine learning.

+**Yi Shang** (pending) - Professor Shang teaches a class about artificial intelligence.
+He has published over 200 papers with topics including artificial intelligence and bioinformatics and has a technical focus in Artificial Intelligence and Bioinformatics.
 <br>

 ## **Requirements Analysis**